Recommended for traders and investors (including beginners) focusing on the Indian market and looking for low fees

 At Zerodha, only Indian residents and non-resident Indians (NRI) can open an account.

 What is the minimum deposit at Zerodha?

 - Demat & Trading account - for equity and currency trading

 How to open your account

-The account opening process is not fully digital, and it took a long time until our account was approved.
-On average, the account opening should take ~5 business days, however, it took more than 1 month for us, as we had to send multiple documents for approval.
+The account opening process is not fully digital and it took a long time for our account to be approved.
+On average, expect the account opening to take ~5 business days.
+For us, it took more than 1 month as we had to send multiple documents for approval.

 - Register an account by giving your email address

 - Enter your PAN number (Permanent Account Number)

 - Pay the account opening fee